Sanctuary of Our Lady of Ludźmierz: History

 Ludźmierz is the oldest Catholic parish in Podhale.
 Its history stretches back to the 13th century.
 In 1234 Teodor Gryfita began raising a simple wooden church with a shingled roof and three altars in Ludźmierz, after obtaining permission from the bishop of Kraków.
 To encourage settlement in the uninhabited area, Gryfita brought in Cistercian Monks from France, Italy and nearby Jędrzejów.

-A simple wooden monastery was erected soon after, along with a number of other buildings used in agriculture.
+A simple wooden monastery was built soon after, along with a number of other buildings used in agriculture.
 These buildings which burnt down in 1796, had been practically abandoned since 1245 due to the high frequency of raids by bands of Tatars and thieves and the monks moved to nearby Szczyrzyc.
 However the Cistercians ministered to the parish in Ludźmierz until 1824, when it came under the care of Diocesan priests.

 In 1869-77 the old wooden church was dismantled, and in its place the current Neo-Gothic edifice was raised, and the Rococo altar with the figurine of Our Lady of Ludźmierz was moved into the new church.
 Pope John Paul II visited the sanctuary in 1997.
 In 2001 the church was declared a Minor Basilica.

+The basilica has a 26-voice organ, which was brought from the 12th-century church of St. John in Oldenburg in Holstein.
+They replaced a 15-voice instrument by Tomasz Fall from 1892, unused since 2017.